 National "Wear Red Day" kicks off February’s American Heart Month activities to increase awareness, raise money and promote change.

-- Wear red on February 7 to raise awareness and prompt a conversation about women’s heart health.
+- Wear red in February to raise awareness and prompt a conversation about women’s heart health.

 - Spread the word online through social media.